yucodev/archie_bot/README.md

 ### Which file should be used?
 All code is in one file: "archie_official.py"
 ### Is Archie public?
 Archie is now public.
 You can add it to a discord server with this link: https://discordapp.com/oauth2/authorize?client_id=462272072236793856&scope=bot&permissions=8.
-Also, you can create your own bot with this code (read the MIT License).
+Also, you can create your own bot with this code (read the BSD 3-Clause License).
 ### About us
 You can see some info about us and the bot in our website http://cadevelopers.ml.
 ### Contact us